New Zealand First has been criticised for voting down part of a Bill to enrol children into KiwiSaver.

 National Party MP Hamish Walker is currently sponsoring the Bill.
 He told Newshub on Wednesday night the vote was deeply disappointing.

-"The Minister for Children has voted down a [standing order paper] which will allow 6500 of our most vulnerable children the ability to be on the same playing field as any other child."
+"The Minister for Children has voted down a [supplementary order paper] which will allow 6500 of our most vulnerable children the ability to be on the same playing field as any other child."

-All parties voted for the Bill without amendments, but all Government parties voted against the standing order paper.
+All parties voted for the Bill without amendments, but all Government parties voted against the supplementary order paper.

 That's despite Winston Peters telling The AM Show on Tuesday the law's "an ass" and he would try to fix it.